Questions to Ask Before Buying Cyber Security Insurance

 You can also look into third-party insurance to help cover the costs of legal claims from partners and consumers.
 Consider getting both forms of coverage if your firm has been the victim of one or more cyber assaults in the past.

-If your company's network has been compromised several times and you have done little to patch security flaws and safeguard your network, and if you continue to have data breaches, a court is unlikely to rule in your favour in the event of a consumer lawsuit.
-Furthermore, any prior or future data breaches may result in an increase in your insurance premiums.
+If your company's network has been compromised several times and you have done little to patch security flaws and safeguard your network, and if you continue to have data breaches, a court is unlikely to rule in your favor in the event of a consumer lawsuit.
+Furthermore, any prior or future data breaches may increase your insurance premiums.

 How long do you have to notify a data breach before you lose coverage?